webrtc-uwp/webrtc-uwp-sdk/README.md

 ## Prerequisites

 - Visual Studio 2017 (latest tested version tested 15.9.7); Community Edition is supported
+- Windows SDK 17134 (available from [archive page](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive))
+  - This SDK version is hard coded in the Google source and required to build the WebRTC library.
+  - When installing the SDK, include the feature **Debugging Tools for Windows** which is required by the preparation scripts.
+Note that the SDK installed as part of Visual Studio does not include this feature.
 - Windows SDK 17763 (available from [archive page](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive))
+  - This SDK version is used by the WebRTC UWP wrappers and required to build the managed code.
   - When installing the SDK, include the feature **Debugging Tools for Windows** which is required by the preparation scripts.
 Note that the SDK installed as part of Visual Studio does not include this feature.
 - C++/WinRT Visual Studio extension (available from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264))
 - The minimum required Windows version to deploy apps is 1703 / Build 10.0.15063 / Anniversary Update